FrancesCoronel/personal-website-v3/site/content/adventures/2014-12-27-im-a-noob-when-it-comes-to-programming-where-to-now.md

 ---
-title: "I'm a Noob When It Comes To Programming - Where To Now?"
+title: I'm a Noob When It Comes To Programming - Where To Now?
-date: 2014-12-27
+date: 2014-12-27 00:00:00 +0000
-description: "I've compiled a list of 15 great resources I've come to learn about over the years of trying to learn how to properly program."
+description: I've compiled a list of 15 great resources I've come to learn about over the years of trying to learn how to properly program.
 banner: https://fvcproductions.files.wordpress.com/2014/09/html-css-book-cover.jpg
 tags:
 - code school
 - codecademy
 - codecombat
 - coderbyte
 - codewars
 - cracking the coding interview
 - css
 - eloquent javascript
 - fvcproductions
 - html
 - html/css
 - javascript
 - jquery
 - jumpstart
 - noob
 - noobie
 - odin project
 - online python tutor
 - programmer
 - Programming
 - properly program
 - python
 - superhero js
 - treehouse
 - tutorial
 - typing.io
 - web development
 categories:
 - blog
 - coding

 ---
 # Here, I've compiled a list of 15 great resources I've come to learn about over the years of trying to learn how to properly program.

 ### I still consider myself a _noob_ now (I mean, it's only been 3 years!), but I grow more and more comfortable with the idea that I've never going to know everything and that aspiring to be a great programmer is the same as aspiring to improve yourself constantly everyday in the art.
 It's what I love about the field and so I hope this list helps you out in your journey into the realm of digital hieroglyphics (as I like to call it) too.